ArdWang/NEWCONCEPTENGLISH2/README.md

 Hugh is so fat that he has gone on a diet.
 He has forbidden himself all the foods he likes but he hasn't lost weight.
 When the writer visited him yesterday he hid a large parcel under his desk.
 The parcel contained chocolate and sweets.
 Hugh said that he had to reward himself occasionally because his diet was so strict.

+#### Lesson 52 A pretty carpet

+The writer has been trying to get his new room in order all morning.
+Because he own over a thousand books which they cover every inch of floor space at the moment.
+His sister helped him to carry on of he old bookcases up the stairs a short while ago.
+She got a surprise when she saw his room but she thought that the books made a pretty carpet.